-The Global Financial Crisis (GFC) which began in 2007 prompts a number of important questions for study.
+The financial crisis of 2007-2009 prompts a number of important questions for study.
 What were the causal or contributing factors?
 What were the propagating mechanisms by which it spread throughout the world financial system?
 How has it affected the real economy?
 What are the appropriate macroeconomic responses to deal with those real effects?
 In what ways, and how well, did financial authorities respond to the financial dislocation?
 What are the implications for the future of financial regulation?

 This paper focuses on the last two of those questions, although the answers clearly depend upon what are perceived to be the answers to (at least) the first two questions about causes and propagation.
-It provides a framework within which the vast, worldwide, array of regulatory responses can be categorized and compared, and provides a concise overview and analysis of the many ongoing regulatory developments.
-The perspective is a global one, drawing on many official and unofficial reports1, focusing on common features of regulatory responses rather than details of those in any particular country.
 Thus section 1 provides a (very brief) overview of generally accepted causes and propagation mechanisms.
-One important factor identified from this overview is the deficiencies in reliable information about financial sector activity, strength, and riskiness, and section 2 thus discusses some of the problems which are apparent and provides a basis for subsequent discussion.
+One important factor identified from this overview is the deficiencies in reliable information about financial sector activity, strength, and riskiness, and section 2 thus discusses some of the problems which are apparent and provides a framework for subsequent discussion.
 Section 3 uses a simple accounting framework to examine the range of responses available to, and used by financial authorities around the globe.
-Section 4 considers how future financial regulation is being influenced by the recent experience, drawing (in part) upon a range of recent reports by both official and unofficial bodies.
+Section 4 considers how future financial regulation is likely to be influenced by the recent experience, drawing (in part) upon a range of recent reports by both official and unofficial bodies.
 Section 5 provides some conclusions.

-1. The financial crisis - causes and propagation2
+1. The financial crisis - causes and propagation1